 Welcome to #TRVSTLOVES.
-We curate news, ideas and inspiration from across the world which demonstrate how real action can accomplish positive social impact.
-In this edition we're looking at the importance of building local communities and what they can collectively achieve.
+We curate news, ideas, and inspiration from across the world that demonstrate how real action can accomplish a positive social impact.
+This edition looks at the importance of building local communities and what they can collectively achieve.

 Just this past weekend The Big Lunch events took place across the UK.
-This is a fantastic initiative from Eden Projects which aims to bring people together to eat good food!
-Research from Eden shows that as a society we don't engage with our local neighbours as much as we used to.
-Many of us might not consider this engagement important but apparently, this disconnect isn't good for our mental or physical health.
-With an estimated six million people signing up to these Big Lunch events, many people obviously have a desire to be part of a stronger and more interactive community.
+This fantastic initiative from Eden Projects aims to bring people together to eat good food!
+Research from Eden shows that, as a society, we don't engage with our local neighbors as much as we used to.
+Many of us might not consider this engagement important, but this disconnect isn't good for our mental or physical health.
+With an estimated six million people signing up for these Big Lunch events, many people obviously have a desire to be part of a stronger and more interactive community.

-A new app that helps build real communities - sounds a bit counterintuitive doesn't it?
+A new app that helps build real communities - sounds a bit counterintuitive, doesn't it?
 Don't real communities need real interactions between people?
-But hear us out, the Campfire Convention is a new social network which aims to empower people on and offline to build up strong communities.
+But hear us out, the Campfire Convention is a new social network that aims to empower people on and offline to build up strong communities.
 The initiative wants to create a new and inclusive approach to social media, very different from what we already know.
-We particularly love the ethos of a "growing eco-consciousness" and the idea that social media can be used to bring people collectively together for social good - that's what we're all about over here at TRVST!
+We particularly love the ethos of a "growing eco-consciousness" and the idea that social media can bring people together for social good - that's what we're all about here at TRVST!

 Bringing together a community is a great achievement, but someone often has to get the ball rolling.
-Ian Callaghan, from Lincoln UK did just this, by working as a volunteer for 700 hours to restore a local community area and pond.
+Ian Callaghan, from Lincoln UK, did this by volunteering for 700 hours to restore a local community area and pond.
 The space now includes benches and a platform over the water for people to congregate and spend time.
-As is often the case, there was no specific funding available for this community project, so companies donated materials to assist.
-It's great reading stories like these, it's a reminder that we all have the opportunity to make a change.
+As is often the case, no specific funding was available for this community project, so companies donated materials to assist.
+It's great reading stories like these; it's a reminder that we all have the opportunity to make a change.
 Perhaps take a look around the area you live in to see whether your actions, however big or small, might benefit your local community.